 HER: Well, it was an act.
 I had never had major surgery before, and all I could think was ‘wouldn’t it be tragically ironic if, after a perfectly healthy life, THIS is how I die?’
 One thing that made it a little easier, however, was that we had paid extra to have the operation at a surgical suite in the Fairmont Royal York Hotel rather than a hospital.
 We were scheduled for a 7:30 am start time, so we stayed at the hotel the night before to ensure a stress-free commute.
 We figured we’d just drive home after.

 One frustration was that I hadn’t been able to get a straight answer about how much pain I would be in after the surgery.
 One doc’s very helpful reply was ‘pain is temporary’.
 No shit, but that wasn’t my question!
 What I discovered when I woke up from the sedative was that the pain was pretty intense at the beginning.
 They gave me a couple Percocet when I first woke up, but they take about 40 mins to kick in.
 Before those 40 minutes were up, I was in a wheelchair headed out the door to the car.
-With the first bump we hit getting into the elevator, I knew I would not survive the hour-long drive home.
+With the first bump we hit getting into the elevator, I knew I would not survive the drive home.
 We got off in the lobby, instead, and booked a room for another night.
 I wish someone had told us to do that right from the beginning.

 HIM: That was definitely the right call.
 I guess it was empathy, but I could feel your sensitivity as if it was my own.
 Every irregularity in the floor was excruciating.
 I’m sure if there was a magnitude one tremor in Myanmar you would have registered it.

-HER: Once the Percocet starting working, though, I was comfortable enough to sleep.
+HER: Once the Percocet started working, though, I was comfortable enough to sleep.
 Another thing I learned quickly that I hadn’t really thought about was the fact that your chest muscles, which they cut through, are engaged almost every time you move your torso.
 This meant I could not sit up, lie down, or put a shirt on without your help for a few days.
 So when I woke up needing some water and a trip to the bathroom that first night, I was very glad you were there.
 Thankfully, 48 hours of a steady diet of pain killers and you by my side day and night was enough to get me through the hardest part.
 By the third day, I was pulling weeds in the garden (very gingerly) with nothing more than Advil for the pain.
 I’m a bit of a wimp, but the pain really wasn’t bad other than that first hour.

 HIM: You were definitely pushing the pace with your recovery.
 I remember when the doctor told us that we would have to refrain from having sex until four to six weeks after the surgery.
 You just looked at him and said “no way”.
 I think we held out for four days!